chora-io/mods/content/spec/01_concepts.md

 ## Content

-Content is any content that has been hashed and stored on chain.
+Content is the on-chain representation of any type of content.